 Amanda started teaching at BDT in the Fall of 2015.
 She began dancing at age 4, but her dance career really started when she was in third grade at Planet Dance in West Milford, NJ.
 Through the 8 years she was apart of the studio she took jazz, tap, ballet, modern, lyrical, hip hop, and pointe.
 She was part of the Planet Dance Eclipse Dance Company.
 This company performed monthly throughout the year at different venues, were the leaders and role models representing the studio, and were honored to perform the opening and closing numbers in the end of the year recital similar to BDT's company.
 Amanda was also selected as one of the first dance assistants for Planet Dance.
 In high school Amanda made the West Milford High School Dance Team that competed in the area and in the UDA Nationals down in Florida each year.
 In 2006 she was a part of the team that won the NJCDCA Dance State Championship in the Varsity Jazz category.
 Her junior year of high school her family moved back to Dalton, MA where she continued dancing at the Dalton Ballet Studio until graduation in 2008.
 She then attended Massachusetts College of Liberal Arts where she joined the Dance Company and started teaching and choreographing.
 She choreographed 5 semesters, was elected treasurer and then co-president her senior year.
 She graduated with a B.S. in Business Administration in 2012 and has continued dancing and choreographing with the MCLA alumni dance group dysFUNKcrew.

-Christa has been engaged in dance consistently for 19 years; nearly 13 of which included instruction at Berkshire Dance Theatre where she also served as a Central Cast member, teaching assistant, and volunteer.
-A senior at Massachusetts College of Liberal Arts majoring in English with a concentration in creative writing and minor in dance in collaboration with Williams College, she served as a dancer and performer with CoDA (Contemporary Dance Ensemble) at Williams College.
-In addition to BDT, Christa has studied at four other dance studios, engaged in master-level classes and intensives with Moscow Ballet’s Natalya Getman, New York City Ballet’s Jenifer Ringer, and dance courses both at MCLA and Williams College.
-She recently instructed her third summer musical/theater/dance camp at a another dance studio where she also taught ballet, was a substitute teacher, office assistant, and backstage volunteer.
-Her arts background also encompasses several years of music, theatre and studio arts, each of which have won her multiple awards and scholarships.
-Christa is a Drury Drama Team alumna nationally recognized Thespian as well the first student in the history of the high school to have choreographed a musical.
-Additionally, in 2016, she was commissioned to choreograph dance for Hoosac Valley High School's spring musical, “Gypsy."
-Christa has been cast over the years in several lead roles at Drury, Barrington Stage Company and Mill City Productions.
-A lover of all dance genres, Christa mostly enjoys Limón modern technique.
-She is delighted to have come full circle with the BDT.
+Christa has been engaged in dance for more than 20 years; nearly 13 of which included instruction at Berkshire Dance Theatre.
+Christa is a master's level licensed social worker (LCSW) and specializes in children's mental health.
+Upon completing her undergraduate studies, she received a minor in dance in collaboration with Williams College, and served as a dancer and performer with CoDA (Contemporary Dance Ensemble) at Williams College.
+In addition to BDT, Christa has studied with four other dance studios, as well as engaged in master-level classes and intensives with dancers from Moscow Ballet and New York City Ballet.
+Previously, Christa created and facilitated a local musical theatre summer program and choreographed multiple school musicals.
+Her arts background also encompasses several years of music, theatre, and studio arts, each of which have won her multiple awards and scholarships.
+Christa is a Drury Drama Team alumna and went on to act in local theatre for many years.
+A lover of all dance genres, Christa mostly enjoys José Limón modern technique.
+She is delighted to have come full circle with the BDT!